gocn/translator/2019/w17_Making_and_Using_HTTP_Middleware.md

 2014/10/13 20:27:36 Executing middlewareOne again
 ```

-It's clear to see how control is being passed through the handler chain in the order we nested them, and then back up again in the reverse direction.
+It's clear to see how control is being passed through the handler chain in the order we nested them, and then back up again in the *reverse direction*.

 We can stop control propagating through the chain at any point by issuing a `return` from a middleware handler.